thudsonbu/breadboard/README.md

 };
 ```

+Habitica doesn't allow apps to be configured in an integrations console like
+Todoist.
+Instead, you need to hit their api to create them.
+You can use
+`npm run setup-webhooks` to a run a script that will guide you through that
+process.

-With those files in place, integrations is ready to be built and deployed.
+With those files in place, Breadboard is ready to be built and deployed.